hdShang/arxiv-daily/docs/cs-CV/2025-08-25/papers/250818050v1-arguscogito-chain-of-thought-for-cross-modal-synergy-and-omnidirecti.md

 ---
 layout: default
-title: ArgusCogito: Chain-of-Thought for Cross-Modal Synergy and Omnidirectional Reasoning in Camouflaged Object Segmentation
+title: "ArgusCogito: Chain-of-Thought for Cross-Modal Synergy and Omnidirectional Reasoning in Camouflaged Object Segmentation"
 ---

 # ArgusCogito: Chain-of-Thought for Cross-Modal Synergy and Omnidirectional Reasoning in Camouflaged Object Segmentation